Gurimarie/Memory-game/README.md

 ### Steps to deploy this page to GitHub Pages from GitHub repository:
 1. Log into GitHub.
-2. Find the project "" from the list of repositories and open it.
+2. Find the project "Memory-game" from the list of repositories and open it.
 3. Go to the “Settings”-option.
 4. Scroll down to the section called “Pages” in the menu on the left side, and click it to open the Github-pages page.
 5. Under "Source", select the correct branch (in this case, “main”), and click on the Save-button.